BrettBedarf/webfs/README.md

 See `go run ./cmd/main.go --help` for full cli args.

-If something goes terribly wrong e.g. process killed without a chance to gracefully exit, try closing any apps that might be hanging on to open file handles and `fusermount -u <mountpoint>` to unmount the filesystem.
+If something goes terribly wrong e.g. process killed without a chance to gracefully exit, try closing any processes that might be hanging on to open file handles (file explorer, terminal cwd in mount tree, etc) and `fusermount -u <mountpoint>` to unmount the filesystem.

 ## Build